domRiddle/ASF/Mono.md

 # How to install latest Mono?

 If you're using Linux, then you should follow original **[instructions](http://www.mono-project.com/download/#download-lin)** that are available for most common Linux distributions (including Debian and Ubuntu).
 After you're done adding a repository to your sources, you should ensure that you install `mono-complete` and `ca-certificates-mono` packages.
-For example, on Debian/Ubuntu distributions that using `apt`, it would be:
+For example, on Debian/Ubuntu distributions using `apt` package manager, it would be:

 ```
 apt-get install mono-complete ca-certificates-mono